giantswarm/docs/src/content/reference/kernel-settings/_index.md

 # Kernel settings

 We adjust some kernel settings of Flatcar Container Linux machines used as Kubernetes nodes to non-standard values.
 Here is a complete reference.
+For information on other Linux kernel settings, please refer to the [official documentation](https://www.kernel.org/doc/html/latest/).

 ## General Performance and Security settings